Rishavkapil/DevOps_Notes/Kubernetes/Service Accounts in Kubernetes.md

 Service account has following properties :

 * **namespaced :** Each service account is bound to a kubernetes namespace.
 Every namespace gets default Service Account on creation.

+In simple terms , when we apply a deployment file and we have defined the amount of resources that deployment can get ,We attach the service account with that deployment.